-Compensation cost for all restricted stock and stock units is based on the fair market value of the Company's stock on the date of grant and is recognized over the service period.
-SFAS 123(R) requires that the Company recognize compensation expense for only the portion of restricted stock and stock units that is expected to vest.
+The Company recognizes compensation expense for only the portion of restricted stock and stock units that is expected to vest, rather than record forfeitures when they occur, as previously permitted.
 If the actual number of forfeitures differs from those estimated by management, additional adjustments to compensation expense may be required in future periods.
 For purposes of calculating stock-based compensation expense for retirement-eligible employees, the service period is assumed to be met on the grant date or retirement-eligible date, whichever is later.